 Directions: From Wausau take US 51 south 3 miles to CTH N, CTH N west 2 miles to CTH KK, CTH KK south 6 miles to park.
 For more information call the Park Office at 261-1550.

 (Park Map PDF 172kb)

-Shooting Range Park opens at 9:00 am, Wednesday, May 1 and will be open during the below schedule through 4:30 pm, Friday, November 22, 2013, the day before opening day of the regular gun deer season.
-Annually, the park is closed from the opening day of gun deer hunting season until the end of April.
+2019 Season: Shooting Range Park opened at Noon, Wednesday, May 1st and will be open during the below schedule through 4:30 pm, Friday, November 22nd, the day before opening day of the regular gun deer season.
+Annually, the range is closed from the opening day of gun deer hunting season until the first Wednesday in May.